PedroBernini/pedrobernini/README.md

-### Olá ✌
+### Hi there ✌

-Sou Pedro Bernini, estudante de tecnologia desde 2017, mestrando em tecnologia pela Universidade Estadual de Campinas (UNICAMP) e desenvolvedor.
-Amo desafios que envolvam muita matemática, design e programação.
+I'm a technology student since 2017, taking a master's degree in technology at the State University of Campinas (UNICAMP) and developer.
+I love challenges that involve a lot of math, design and programming.

 <div align="center">
   <a href="https://github.com/pedrobernini">